dialogflow/dialogflow-fulfillment-nodejs/samples/parameters-contexts-and-rich-responses/README.md

 1. [Enable the Cloud Function for Firebase inline editor](https://dialogflow.com/docs/fulfillment#cloud_functions_for_firebase)
 1. Change the name of the function in `functions/index.js` from `dialogflowFulfillmentLibAdvancedSample` to `dialogflowFirebaseFulfillment`
 1. Copy this code in `functions/index.js` the `index.js` file in the Dialogflow Cloud Function for Firebase inline editor.
-1. Add `"dialogflow-fulfillment": "^0.1.0@alpha"` to the `package.json` file's `dependencies` object in the Dialogflow Cloud Function for Firebase inline editor.
+1. Add `"dialogflow-fulfillment": "alpha"` to the `package.json` file's `dependencies` object in the Dialogflow Cloud Function for Firebase inline editor.
 1. Click `Deploy`

 ## Setup: Firebase CLI (option 2)